Ephaptic coupling: Synapses

 Synapses are typically formed where two neurons come in very close proximity.
 Ephaptic coupling may therefore arise across the synaptic cleft.
 Prominent examples are the fish Mauthner cell, the chick ciliary ganglion, the mammalian cerebellar basket synapse, and the mammalian, developing calyx of Held synapse.

 Mathematical models

 Due to the very small electrical fields produced by neurons, mathematical models are often used in order to test a number of manipulations.
-Cable theory is one of the most important mathematical equations in neuroscience.
+Cable theory is one of the most important mathematical theories in neuroscience.
 It calculates electric current using capacitance and resistance as variables and has been the main basis for many predictions about ephaptic coupling in neurons.
 However, many authors have worked to create more refined models in order to more accurately represent the environments of the nervous system.
 For example, many authors have proposed models for cardiac tissue that includes additional variables that account for the unique structure and geometry of cardiac cells, varying scales of size, or three-dimensional electrodiffusion.